 Elberta Dune, Michigan, July 1974

 This page contains screenshots from a well preserved 16 millimetre film documentary by Robert E. Lorey at a hang gliding competition held on June 29th to July 6th, 1974.
-The film was digitized and placed on YouTube in four parts by his son (Eric I think).
+The film was digitized and placed on YouTube in four parts by his son Eric.

 Additional screenshots are from film taken by John Elwell at the same site in 1973 and 1974.
-I am inclined to think that, where the gliders land on a hugely stepped beach, it is 1973 and the wider beach with a lesser step and a round target carved in the sand is 1974.
-Some of the film was taken from off shore, presumably in a boat, and seems to correspond with the hugely stepped beach.
+Some of the film was taken from off shore, doubtless in a boat.

 See under External links later on this page for the YouTube videos.

 The Elberta dune is the other side of Betsie Lake from the ‘growing resort city’ of Frankfort.
-Octave Chanute carried out much of his flying in this area in the 19th century.
+Octave Chanute carried out much of his flight testing in this area in the 19th century.
 See Lilienthal, Pilcher, and Chanute in Earliest hang gliders.

 At times, a stiff wind blew along the beach, but the soundless film in places creates an illusion of these gliders floating down vertically like balloons.
 In reality, they are (on occasion) flying at 20 knots into a 20 knot head-wind.
 The wind switched direction and changed in strength throughout the competition.